 6. The Release Preview Environment Can Be Refreshed

-Similar to the Sandbox, you can request for a fresh snapshot of your Production data to be pushed to your Release Preview environment.
+Similar to the Sandbox refresh, you can request for a fresh snapshot of your Production data to be pushed to your Release Preview environment.
+Technically, it is not exactly the same as a Sandbox refresh but that’s largely immaterial from a user’s perspective.
 While it is not likely you’ll need to do this, there might be cases where your Release Preview could do with a refresh.
 For instance, if you’re working on an internal project that depends on new features in the upcoming release, you might want to pull in fresh production data for your final validation.
 Another situation could be that you enthusiastically requested a Release Preview environment very early and at the time you want to start testing, the data is stale or non-representative.
 Clearly, you should refresh your Release Preview only if it is unavoidable.

-Note that, unlike a Sandbox refresh which an Administrator can complete within NetSuite, you’ll need to contact support to have your Release Preview refreshed.
+Note that, unlike a Sandbox refresh which an Administrator can complete within NetSuite, you’ll need to contact support to have your Release Preview reset.

 It might shock you to know that it is not possible, by design, to bundle changes out of a Release Preview to a non-Release Preview environment (see Answer Id: 63109).
 The implications of this limitation might not be very obvious so I’ll share a story.